-Major Iain Parsons, a British Army lecturer and cardiologist, explaining why salt was one factor that could help prevent Guardsmen fainting, in an interview with The Times last year, said that it could increase plasma volumes – the amount of water in the blood, adding: “That means you can stand up for longer.”
+Major Iain Parsons, a British Army lecturer and cardiologist, explaining why salt was one factor that could help prevent Guardsmen fainting, in an interview with The Times in 2019, said that it could increase plasma volumes – the amount of water in the blood, adding: “That means you can stand up for longer.”

 Research by Major Parsons was feeding into other studies into salt intakes by British and allied forces’ personnel that could help soldiers on operational deployments in relation to heat illness among those posted to hotter climates.